Raw Data

 1. Select the participants whose data you want to export.

 Depending on the size of the data, the export may take up to several hours.
 You can return to this page at any time to check the status of your export.
-When the data file is ready, you will receive an email notification and can download the file from the Data Export page.
+When the file is ready, you will receive an email notification and can download it from the Data Export page.

 [!note]